RECAPEM

 • Management

-• Observation with supplemental oxygenation: For patient with small, asymptomatic pneumothorax.
+• Observation with supplemental oxygenation: For patients with small, asymptomatic pneumothorax.

-• Insertion a new thoracosotmy tube: Patients with symptomatic or large pneumothorax
+• Insertion of a new thoracostomy tube: Patients with symptomatic or large pneumothorax

 • Prevention